firoyj/firoyj.github.io/_posts/2023-11-28-perpetual-contracts.md

 As the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for blockchain projects, upon joining I noticed  a significant lack of technical documentation.
 In a dynamic, fast-paced setting developers were forging ahead with highly novel DeFi projects, but the documentation gaps presented critical bottlenecks.
 This resulted in challenges for testing code, maintenance, and onboarding.
 <br><br>
 I assessed existing documentation, aligning it with the company goals to develop a scope and strategy for technical documentation.
-I joined the Infinix product team at the design/implementation stage.<br>
+I joined the Infinix product team at the design/implementation stage.<br><br>
 The writing sample below is an excerpt of a high-level overview with elements of explanation.
 The purpose is to explain the product to the general reader who may want to interact with the DeFi product.

 ## Contribution